tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ### 6. Instructor Do: Model Persistence (10 min)

-In order to use a neural net model in a production setting, we often need to save the model and have it predict outcomes on unseen data at a future date.
-In this demo we'll show students how to persist a neural net model.
+To use a neural net model in a production setting, we often need to save the model and have it predict outcomes on unseen data at a future date.
+In this demo, we'll show students how to persist a neural net model.

 **Files:**